AnFreTh/NAMpy/README.rst

 From Strings to Formulas
 ========================
 xDL offers multiple Additive Models.
 Thus we closely follow the R-package mgcv (Simon Wood) in model initialization.
-The general formula for an additive model follows the following notion:
+The general formula for an additive model follows the following simple notion:

 "y ~ feature1 + feature2 + feature1:feature2"

 where "~" represents which variable is the dependent variable and which variables are the predictiors.
 Subsequently, we can just pass the data (pd.DatFrame) with the respectively named columns to the model.
 The ":" denotes a feature interaction between the named features.
-Thus, all additive models can modelled over flexible features, with flexible shape functions, flexbile feature interactions.
+Thus, all additive models can be modelled over flexible features, with flexible shape functions and flexbile feature interactions.
+The data is automatically preprocessed according to the chosen shape function and datatype.
+The individual preprocessing can either be chosen flexibly (e.g. periodic linear encoding, one-hot, etc.) or done individually before initializing.
+Make sure to not have multiple preprocessing steps applied when using already preprocessed input features.

 Initialize a model